 Although, if you prefer to pay in the local Burmese currency, the government has this all sewn up, so that you actually pay more than the US or Euro cost.

 The majority (or total) of each entrance fee in Myanmar goes to the government – of course there’s no corruption.

 Inle Lake is densely inhabited by many different local tribes so it’s very easy to cycle around or take a boat trip down this spectacular lake.

 Day Cycling and Lake Crossing

-Apart from crossing this beautiful ink-black expanse of water, which changes colours depending on the time of day and the sky’s condition, this quick boat ride provides glimpses of the floating villages and vegetable gardens at Mine Thauk – a taste of better things to come on the full day boat trip!
+Apart from crossing this beautiful ink-black expanse of water, which changes colours depending on the time of day and the sky’s condition, this quick boat ride provides glimpses of the floating villages and vegetable gardens at Mine Thauk.

-From the winery it’s about a half-hour cycle back into town but beware, the bitumen road resembles a tarred moon crater, you won’t be cycling the next day due to a sore backside!
-The scenery in the wet season is stunning providing fluorescent greens contrasting a deep blue but cloudy sky – a photographers delight!
+From the winery it’s about a half-hour cycle back into town but beware, the bitumen road resembles a cracked tarred moon crater.
+You won’t be cycling the next day due to a sore backside.

 Day Boat Trip